frankjwest/skeleton/README.md

 Skeleton
 ========

-A startting point for all projects.
+A starting point for all projects.